logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/executing-tests-from-zephyr/_index.md

         -   **Startup Settings**: Select this check box to enable [user-defined settings](/TA_Automation/Topics/aut_defining_user_defined_settings.html) and/or [reconfigured built-in settings](/TA_Automation/Topics/aut_configuring_built_in_settings.html) to be loaded at the startup of test automation.
 7. Click **Run** to execute the tests.

-    **Note:** On each subsequent test run, the information you provide is retained and automatically populates the TestArchitect Execution dialog box.
+{{<note>}} On each subsequent test run, the information you provide is retained and automatically populates the TestArchitect Execution dialog box.

-    **Important:** If you are executing tests for the first time, you are prompted to enter your TestArchitect license server information.
+{{<important>}} If you are executing tests for the first time, you are prompted to enter your TestArchitect license server information.
 Enter the required information in the dialog box.
 If the specified license server is reached successfully, or the trial key is validated, the provided license information is stored.
 From then on, you will be able to execute tests without being prompted for this information again.

     ![](/images/TA_Help/Images/Licensing_run_external_tools.png)

 TestArchitect executes the test, and the test results are uploaded to Zephyr as ZIP files for the associated Zephyr test cases.

-**Important:**
+{{<important>}}

 -   When running an automated test, the execution of every single Zephyr test case entails the execution of the [INITIAL](/TA_Automation/Topics/bia_initial.html) section, if any.
 However, the execution of the last Zephyr test case entails the execution of both the INITIAL and [FINAL](/TA_Automation/Topics/bia_final.html) sections.
 For example, execution of test case 01 \(the first in the sequence\) starts off with execution of the INITIAL section; the same is true for each subsequent test case, including test case 05, the last one.
 Note, however, that only test case 05 concludes with execution of the FINAL section.
 -   If, in the TestArchitect Execution dialog box, you specify a non-default test variation \(using the **Keyword** and/or **AUT version** boxes\), the results of the variation's test run are uploaded as follows: